 5: Options to meet in 1-2-1 virtual meeting rooms

-In advance of the roundtable, SmartCitiesWorld's will provide all guests with a spotlight document which details on smart waste management systems and how they can best be designed, engineered and implemented.
-Graeme Neill, editor at SmartCitiesWorld, will then set the scene for the roundtable and introduce our guests speakers who will talk through examples and projects on smart waste.
+In advance of the roundtable, SmartCitiesWorld will provide all guests with a spotlight document which details examples of smart waste management systems and how they can best be designed.
+Graeme Neill, editor at SmartCitiesWorld, will then set the scene for the roundtable and introduce our guest speakers who will talk through their own smart waste projects.

-We will look at a number of initiatives and discuss the issues, challenges and learning that other cities can take away.
+We will look at a number of initiatives and discuss the issues, challenges and learnings that other cities can take away.

 Delegates will have a chance to give their own views and to ask questions throughout this session - making it as interactive as possible!

 Name: Gianni Minetti

 Passionate and eclectic technology expert, Gianni has about 25 years of business experience in ICT systems, with peculiar interests in Internet of Things, smart technologies, blockchain and cybersecurity.

 In 2005 he founded Paradox Engineering as the vehicle for bringing his unique technology vision to the market through pioneer IoT platforms for Smart Cities.
 He is currently CEO of the Company, which has been part of MinebeaMitsumi Group since July 2015.